Independent Contractor vs Employee: Differences Explained

 • Employees: just get a paycheck, don’t risk losses, and don’t invest in tools or equipment.

-• Contractors: pay for their own tools, set their own rates, can make profits or losses.
-More financial independence = contractor.
+• Contractors: pay for their own tools, set their own rates, and can make profits or losses.
+This flexibility creates greater workers opportunity to earn based on performance, efficiency, and market demand.

 • Relationship of the PartiesWhat’s the bigger picture?